babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 `babel-preset-es2015` -> `@babel/preset-es2015` (this is deprecated though, so use preset-env) `babel-preset-env` -> `@babel/preset-env`

+### Peer Dependencies + Integrations

+We are introducing a peer dependency on `@babel/core` for all the plugins (`@babel/plugin-class-properties`), presets (`@babel/preset-env`), top level packages (`@babel/cli`, `babel-loader`).

+`babel-loader` already had a `peerDependency` on `babel-core`, so this just changes it to `@babel/core`.

+This is just so that people aren't trying to install these packages on the wrong version of Babel.

+> For tools that already have a `peerDependency` on `babel-core` and aren't ready for a major bump since changing the peer dependency is a breaking change, we have published a new version of `babel-core` to bridge the changes over with the version [babel-core@7.0.0-bridge.0](https://github.com/babel/babel-bridge).
+For more information check out [this issue](https://github.com/facebook/jest/pull/4557#issuecomment-344048628)

+Similarly, packages like `gulp-babel`, `rollup-plugin-babel`, etc all used to have `babel-core` as a dependency.
+Now these will also just have a `peerDependency` on `@babel/core`.

+This lets all these packages not have to bump major versions when the `@babel/core` API hasn't changed.

 ### TC39 Proposal Plugins (what isn't JS yet)

-### Integrations

-Packages like `grunt-babel`, `gulp-babel`, `rollup-plugin-babel`, etc all used to have `babel-core` as a dependency.

-After v7, we plan to move `babel-core` to be a peerDependency like `babel-loader` has.
-This lets all these packages not have to bump major versions when the `babel-core` API hasn't changed.
-Thus they are already published as `7.0.0` since we don't expect any further changes to those packages.

 ### [#5224](https://github.com/babel/babel/pull/5224) Independent Publishing of Experimental Packages